carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 authorSlug: "trinity-morphy"
 ---

-This guide is tailored specifically for Nigerian NGOs exploring Web3 funding options as an additional source of funding.
+This guide is tailored specifically for African grassroots initiatives exploring Web3 funding options as an additional source of funding.
 It includes instructions for setting up a Web3 wallet, a cryptocurrency exchange account, and Web3 fundraising platform accounts, along with tips for finding funding opportunities.
 I've tried to keep it concise to help you quickly find the necessary information.

 <div class="alert alert-primary" role="alert">
 <p><strong>Note:</strong></p>